linebender/xilem/crates/xilem_masonry/README.md

 * Accessibility is provided by [AccessKit].
 * Window handling is provided by [winit].

+Xilem can currently be considered to be in an alpha state.
+Lots of things need improvements.

 ## Community

 Discussion of Xilem development happens in the [Linebender Zulip](https://xi.zulipchat.com/), specifically the [#xilem stream](https://xi.zulipchat.com/#narrow/stream/354396-xilem).